ipcjk/checkDNSZone/README.md

 ##### Example calls

-Shot and print out the zone and the checksum
+Run on the input hostfile and print out all zones, either with an error or not.

     checkDNSZone -v

 Shot with custom nameserver (nameserver will be expanded to :53 and UDP protocol)

     checkDNSZone -nameserver 8.8.8.8